 Each Monday, students are provided a syllabus detailing all homework assignments for at least the coming week, and frequently, more notice about major assignments and exams.
 With the exception of periodic binder quizzes (testing students’ note-taking and binder organization), there will never be a pop quiz or test.
 Students, I recommend using the syllabus to plan your week.
 Preview all of the assignments on Monday evening.
 Assess which are longer and shorter; assess which seem more difficult or less so.
 Estimate how much time is needed for each, and fit that time into your weekly schedule with your other commitments.
 Try to anticipate on which assignments you may need help, and then come in for help.
 A weekly schedule of lunchtime and after-school help times is posted each Monday morning in the classroom.
 I am available every day, either at lunch or after school or both.
 Please don’t hesitate to see me!
 Parents, in helping your student stay organized and current with homework assignments, my best advice is to review the weekly syllabus with him/her each Monday evening.
 You can talk over which assignments seem to be longer (and will therefore take more time and planning), more difficult (therefore enabling your student to get an early start or to come in for a help session with me), or more potentially frustrating (definitely not an assignment to save until the last night before it is due).

 Students are responsible for keeping all weekly syllabi in a special section of their binders called “Syllabi.”
 At the end of the semester, students will have a running list of every assignment due for the entire semester.
 There are several purposes for keeping this running list; the most important two are to help the students prepare for exams and to allow students to make up missing homework assignments.
-Please note that if a student wants to make up missing homework, I can not give assignment information again.
+Please note that if a student wants to make up missing homework, I can not give assignment information or materials again.
 Students are held responsible for knowing the specific instructions for each assignment.
 Work that does not meet assignment criteria will not earn credit.
 Virtually all homework assignments can be made up until the end-of-the-semester deadline for 75% late credit.
 Please see the “Grade Viewer All Classes” tab on this website for more information and advice about make-up policies.

 I also highly recommend that students and parents not wait until grade updates have been posted on line before addressing missing homework.
 Students’ syllabi list all assignments given in class; students, you can use the syllabus to plan proactively instead of reacting to grade reports that show zeros.